 Believe it or not but at a certain point the Internet Explorer was the best browser to use.

-Firefox is what came out of it in the end, so it was a happy ending, unless it was no ending at all!
+Firefox is what came out of it in the end – it was a happy ending – but it was no ending at all!

 Google Chrome is a bad idea for many reasons, at least 7:

 - Web Standards: Do you really expect Google and Microsoft to implement the same Web Standards?
-No way, they will attempt to push their own ways of interpreting them, both will differ.
+No way, they attempt to push their own ways of interpreting them, both will differ.
 We’ll end up with web apps or even websites working just on one of them.

 - Firefox: The guy who built Firefox now works with Google or for both FF and Google.
 Do you really think this will go forever and Google will support it’s own free and non-profit open source competition?

 What do you think?
-Are you eager to fight in the browser wars, do you need more sequels?
+Are you eager to fight in the browser wars?
+Do you need more sequels?